CptNewton/Meta-Front-End-Developer-Professional-Certificate/Front-End Developer Capstone/Starting the project/Planning the UX and UI/Module quiz: Starting the project/README.md

 - [x] `create-react-app`.
 - [ ] `git`.

-### 9. To host a react project, you need to upload the content of the 'src' directory in your web hosting space.
+### 9. To host a React project, you need to upload the content of the 'src' directory in your web hosting space.

 - [ ] True.
 - [x] False.